Makassarese language: Old Makassar and Lontara script

+↑ Although the letter ha (ᨖ) is not present in the Old Makassar script and is actually a borrowed sound from Arabic and Dutch, phonetically, the [h] sound in loanwords is often left unpronounced.
+For example, the word haʼji [ˈhaʔɟi] (Arabic: حَجِّيّ ḥajjiyy) becomes aʼji [ˈaʔɟi];

 Ambiguity

 Both scripts do not have a virama or other ways to write syllable codas in a consistent manner, even though codas occur regularly in Makassar.
 For example, in Makassar is baba ᨅᨅ which can correspond to six possible words: baba, babaʼ, baʼba, baʼbaʼ, bamba, and bambang.

 Given that Lontara script is also traditionally written without word breaks, a typical text often has many ambiguous portions which can often only be disambiguated through context.
 This ambiguity is analogous to the use of Arabic letters without vowel markers; readers whose native language use Arabic characters intuitively understand which vowels are appropriate in a given sentence so that vowel markers are not needed in standard everyday texts.

 Even so, sometimes even context is not sufficient.
 In order to read a text fluently, readers may need substantial prior knowledge of the language and contents of the text in question.
 As an illustration, Cummings and Jukes provide the following example to illustrate how the Lontara script can produce different meanings depending on how the reader cuts and fills in the ambiguous part: